VO2 MAX calculator

 VO2 Max = (Distance covered in metres - 504.9) / 44.73

-- Distance travelled in metres This is the total distance you covered during the 12-minute test.
+- Distance travelled in metres This is the total measured after your 12-minute effort.